 YES!
 Bio-electrical Impedance Analysis has been correlated most frequently against hydrostatic (underwater) weighing, bone densitometry (DEXA), or isotope dilution as the “gold standard”.
 Most commercial devices machines are supplied with proprietary prediction equations the details of which are hidden from the user within the software of the machine.
 In addition, many prediction algorithms have been published in the bio-medical press.
 All prediction equations include height, as a surrogate measure for the inter-electrode distance, but may also include, weight, sex or age as variables.
 Many studies have been undertaken not only to validate particular prediction equations but also to identify other variables which may improve the quality of the predictor.
 The overall precision of any given prediction equation is the sum of the precisions associated with each independent variable.

-Today there are thousands of published scientific papers worldwide validating the use of whole body BIA technology for numerous medical and health/fitness applications.
+Today there are thousands of published scientific papers worldwide validating the use of body composition analysis technology for numerous medical and health/fitness applications.

 How does it work?